lynnfaraday/aresmush.com/tutorials/code/replacing-fs3.md

 Both the FS3 Skills and FS3 Combat plugins are optional plugins that can easily be disabled as explained in [Enabling and Disabling Plugins](/tutorials/config/plugins.html).
 The code will still be there, but it just won't be accessible in any meaningful way.

-> <i class="fa fa-info-circle"></i> **Tip:** It's advised that you leave the actual FS3 code in your game and just disable them.
+{% include tip.html content="It's advised that you leave the actual FS3 code in your game and just disable them.
 There are various dependencies scattered throughout the code, and excising all of them requires some code surgery that's frankly more trouble than it's worth.
-Just disable the plugins and you won't have to worry about it.
+Just disable the plugins and you won't have to worry about it." %}

 ## Customizing Chargen